tensorzero/tensorzero/examples/ner-dicl/README.md

 Make sure to install the dependencies in the `requirements.txt` file.
 It should not require any changes to run and will automatically connect to the TensorZero Gateway you started.

-The notebook will first attempt to solve the NER task using the `extract_entities` JSON function and randomly sample either GPT-4o or vanilla Llama 3.1 8B to do it with.
+The notebook will first attempt to solve the NER task using the `extract_entities` JSON function with GPT-4o mini.
 After this is done, we evaluate the output using both an exact match metric and Jaccard similarity.
 We provide feedback in each of these metrics to TensorZero to learn from the results.